DarkFlippers/unleashed-firmware/wiki/examples/Blink-app.md

 ![](https://github.com/Flipper-Zero/flipperzero-firmware-community/raw/master/wiki_static/application_examples/leds.png)
 ![](https://github.com/Flipper-Zero/flipperzero-firmware-community/raw/master/wiki_static/application_examples/gpio_pa8.png)

-This led connect between power rail and GPIO PA8 and we should configure this pin as open drain to properly control led behaviour.
+This LED is connected between power rail and GPIO PA8, and we should configure this pin as an open drain to properly control the LED behaviour.

 You can find GPIO API in `target_*/flipper_hal.h`.
-Or if you prefer to use Arduino API, you can find bindings in `core/flipper.h`.
+Or if you prefer to use Arduino API, you can find the bindings in `core/flipper.h`.

-For work with pin we should:
+To work with the pin we should:

 1. Create `GpioPin` instance and specify pin and port.
 2. Configure mode of pin by `pinMode` function.